formester/formester-site/content/blog/best-online-form-builders.md

 Tailoring your form and its user experience is vital, after all, that’s what your end users would see and interact with.
 What’s equally critical is your ability to **collect data** efficiently, **reply** to the respondents, **integrate the form** with your website and **safeguard** your form from spammers. **Formester** takes care of your online form on that front too.

-* **Respondents’ Data Accessibility:** TGet all the data collected via forms organized efficiently to have a bird’s-eye view.
+* **Respondents’ Data Accessibility:** Get all the data collected via forms organized efficiently to have a bird’s-eye view.
 * **Personalized Email Responder:** You need to engage and build a positive rapport with your respondents.
 Our platform allows responding to them at scale without compromising on personalization.
 * **Cloud Integration:** Connect your online form with your daily work-assistance apps like Slack, Salesforce, Google Sheets, Google Calendar and over 15 more integrations through Zapier.
 * **Spam Protection:** We make sure you don’t do the hard work of filtering spam respondents.
 Formester’s inbuilt spam protection, if opted for, keeps a sanity check through Recaptcha.
 You also have the option of adding your own Google Recaptcha if you seek higher control.